Seattle Mariners minor league players: Felnin Celesten

 Felnin Daniel Celesten (born September 15, 2005) is a Dominican professional baseball shortstop in the Seattle Mariners organization.
 His nickname is El Fénix.

 Celestin signed with the Seattle Mariners as an international free agent in January 2023 for $4.7 million.
 He did not make his professional debut that year due to a hamstring injury he suffered in June.

 Celestin made his professional debut in on May 4, 2024 with the Arizona Complex League Mariners.
 In 32 games, he hit .352 with 3 home runs and 5 stolen bases.
 He only played once after June 20, and his season ended in early August after he underwent wrist surgery.
 He was named the 74th best prospect in baseball by MLB.com before the 2025 season.
 He started 2025 with the Single-A Modesto Nuts.

+Ty Cummings

+Ty Brendan Cummings (born November 1, 2001) is an American professional baseball pitcher in the Seattle Mariners organization.

+Cummings attended Corinth Holders High School and played college baseball at Campbell University.
+In 2022, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League and was named a league all-star.
+After his junior season, he was selected by the Seattle Mariners in the seventh round of the 2023 Major League Baseball draft.
+He signed for $225,000.

+Cummings made his professional debut in 2024 with the Everett AquaSox.
+He started 25 games and was 4-5 with a 4.17 ERA and 124 strikeouts over 116 2/3 innings.
+On October 4, 2024, Cummings was traded to the Tampa Bay Rays as the player to be named later in the Randy Arozarena trade.
+He was assigned to the Montgomery Biscuits to open the 2025 season.
+He was named the Southern League Pitcher of the Week in April.
+He also appeared in three games for the Durham Bulls.
+Over 29 games (20 starts) for the season, Cummings went 8-4 with a 3.29 ERA and 92 strikeouts over 123 innings.
+Cummings returned to Montgomery to start the 2026 season, now pitching as a reliever, and made three appearances for the team.

+On April 24, 2026, the Rays traded Cummings back to the Mariners in exchange for Casey Legumina.
+The Mariners assigned him to the Arkansas Travelers.
+Across 37 relief appearances for Arkansas, Cummings went 3-2 with a 6.04 ERA and 45 strikeouts over 56 2/3 innings.
+After the season, he was assigned to play in the Arizona Fall League with the Peoria Javelinas.